 Day 5 + 6 Seville

 The capital of Andalusia, Seville, awaits you with almost 300 sunny days a year.
-Legend has it that the city that has a lot to offer, which by the way, is considered one of the hottest cities in Europe, was founded by Hercules.
+Legend has it that the city, which has a lot to offer and is considered one of the hottest cities in Europe, was founded by Hercules.

-Seville is the perfect place to discover beautiful Andalusian architecture combined with the exuberant Spanish atmosphere.
+Seville is the perfect place to discover beautiful Andalusian architecture and the exuberant Spanish atmosphere.
 Also, don’t miss a typical Andalusian flamenco performance, especially in the Triana area.

 Things you shouldn’t miss in Seville